This post contains affiliate links that earn commissions from qualifying purchases.

 Get Your Novel Off the Ground

 Whether you plan on participating in NaNoWriMo this year or if you just want to write a novel at your own pace, this is one of the best writing resources for starting and finishing your novel.
-My own experience with this book is proof that by changing the way you approach novel writing, you can also change the outcome and finally succeed.
-Next time you have an idea for a novel or start a novel project, you’ll actually finish it!
+My experience with this book is proof that by changing the way you approach novel writing, you can also change the outcome and finally succeed.
+Next time you have an idea for a novel or start a project, you’ll actually finish it!